 Systems Development Charges may not be waived for projects.
 However, several cities in Oregon do allow for certain classes of housing to be exempted from having to pay Systems Development Charges.
 Affordable Housing is one such class.

 At its July 15, 2015 meeting, council approved an SDC exemption program.
 An exemption of $1 million in total for the three funds was implemented, with Water and Sewer being exempted 100% and Streets 75% for qualified projects that receive local, state, or federal funds for affordable housing.
 These projects would be Rental housing that is affordable for households with an income at or below 60% of the area median income (“AMI”) as determined by the State Housing Council based on information from the United States Department of Housing and Urban Development; Owner-occupied or lease-to-purchase housing for households with an income at or below 80% of the AMI as determined by the State Housing Council based on information from the United States Department of Housing and Urban Development, and Homeless shelter developments.
 These exemptions are awarded via a Request for Proposals process.
+See top of page for any current RFPs.

 - Citizen Participation Plan